dedstr0ke/dedstr0ke/README.md

 ## Hello!! 👋

-I'm Daniel, currently learning computer science based in Singapore.
+I'm Daniel, currently doing IT projects based in Singapore.

-🖥️ Learning Computer Science fundamentals through Codecademy.
+🖥️ Coding through Codecademy.
 I started 9th May 2026.
 I find making repositories with projects and knowledge gained very fun and look forward to it.

 ## Current Goals